robvanholstein/IRDAP/docs/source/configfile.rst

    ``True``, ``False`` (default = ``True``)

-   If ``True``, use sigma-filtering to remove bad pixels that are still in the OBJECT-, CENTER-, SKY- and FLUX-frames after applying the master bad pixel map.
+   If ``True``, use sigma-filtering to remove bad pixels that are still in the OBJECT-, CENTER- and FLUX-frames after applying the master bad pixel map.
 After the sigma-filtering the frames should have no bad pixels.
 If ``False``, only use the master bad pixel map to speed up the reduction.
 The latter is not recommended for a final reduction however, because a signficant number of bad pixels will remain in the frames.

 .. py:function:: object_collapse_ndit: